Mr-SGXXX/pyerm/README.md

 ### Result Table
 Each Result Table is identified by its corresponding task name, and different tasks will be assigned with different tables for saving its different experiment results, such as accuracy for classification, normalized mutual information for clustering.

-Besides, this table offers several columns for saving image in order for latter visualization.
+Besides, this table can save the result images without amount limit in the code.

 The only necessary column for result table is the experiment id, other specific column is set by users.

 ### Detail Table
 Each Detail Table is identified by its corresponding method name, different methods are related to different detail table.
-During an experiment, you may need to record some intermediate results, which can be saved in this table.
+During an experiment, you may need to record some intermediate results, such as epoch&loss for deep learning, which can be saved in this table.

 The only necessary column for detail table is the detail id (which can be set automatically) and the experiment id, other specific column is set by users.

 # Future Plan

-- [ ] Some Scripts For Better Usage
+- [x] Web UI Visualization
 - [ ] Experiment Summary Report Generate
-- [ ] Web UI Visualize & Commonly Used Analyze Fuctions
+- [ ] Commonly Used Analyze Fuctions
+- [ ] Bug fix & performence improving

 # Contact
 My email is yx_shao@qq.com.
 If you have any question or advice, please contact me.